Definition

 Netherlands: Rotterdam Court Upholds €2,500 Food Hygiene Fine Against Slaughterhouse

-The District Court of Rotterdam upheld a €2,500 fine against a slaughterhouse for food hygiene violations involving lubricant contamination on meat products ready for dispatch.
-This ruling reinforces strict operator liability for cross-contamination risks at all processing stages, signaling that technical defenses regarding intermediate processing or workforce language barriers will not mitigate enforcement penalties.
+The District Court of Rotterdam recently upheld an administrative fine against a slaughterhouse for lubricant contamination on meat products, confirming a breach of EU food hygiene standards.
+This ruling reinforces strict operator liability for cross-contamination risks across all processing stages and demonstrates that technical defenses regarding intermediate processing or workforce barriers will not mitigate enforcement penalties.

 California AB 2245 Proposes Producer Responsibility Program For Lubricant Waste And Packaging